World Wide Military

 3. the Netherlands

 During the 70's, the Netherlands bought 237 F-16's.
-In 2009 only 87 F-16AM / BM's were still operational.
-The F-16's are stationed on Volkel Air Force Base and Leeuwarden Air Force Base and flown by 5 operational squadrons, each having 14 aircraft.
+In 2014 only 68 F-16AM / BM's were still operational.
+The F-16's are stationed on Volkel Air Force Base and Leeuwarden Air Force Base and flown by 5 operational squadrons.
 Dutch F-16's are also stationed in Tucson, USA to train new pilots.
+The fleet of F-16's will be replaced by 39 F-35A Lightnings II.

 15 Dutch F-16's Air Field attack 2009